+TABLE 4.3

 While constantly thinking through sustainability and responsibility, the leaders spoke about healthy churches, engaging communities, and reproducing church plants.
 In the processes presented by participants, the factors they considered were only categorized as social or economic.
 This section will demonstrate how social and economic factors are to be considered for responsible and sustainable movements.
 Explanations of why environmental factors were not relevant will be explored through participant responses.

 Social